Basic Sheet Metal Fabrication Techniques

 Metal sheets have the same mechanical properties as the base metal.
 Thus, steel sheets have high tensile strength and durability suitable for use in constructions and machinery.

-At the same time, copper sheets often find use as a decorative layer on modern buildings.
+At the same time, copper sheets often find use as a decorative layer on modern buildings like Melbourne hotels.

 Standard measurements apply to both sheet sizes and thicknesses.
 While achieving large sheet sizes have a few workarounds through welding, you cannot really look past the thickness tables.